 Here is an example for how to apply this in your life:

 You think about how your spouse has treated you unfairly (thought).
 Your back and neck area become tight (sensation) and you start feeling angry (emotion).

-You might start to notice a pattern in your life where you avoid confrontation in order to avoid your spouse from becoming angry.
+You might start to notice a pattern in your life where you avoid confrontation.
 Your tension builds over time and you eventually explode with great emotion.
 You then realize that this has been a pattern with all your relationships throughout your life.

-Going through this exercise is a tool you can use to analyze every part of your life, how happy you are with each part and what you may need to change in order to see an improvement.
+Going through this exercise is a tool you can use to analyze every part of your life.
+It also helps you assess how happy you are with each part of your life.
+And more importantly, what you may need to change in order to see an improvement.

-Don’t forget to use tools such as meditation, mindfulness and exercise as you work toward your goal of improving the various situations in your life.
+Don’t forget to use tools such as meditation, mindfulness and exercise as you work toward your goal of improving your life.

 Why is Self Improvement so Important Today?